-Ion back-bombardment represents the dominant lifetime-limiting mechanism of modern DC high voltage photoguns that relay on delicate NEA GaAs photocathodes.7,8 Ion back-bombardment is the process whereby residual gas within the cathode/anode gap is ionized by the extracted electron beam and attracted to the negatively-biased photocathode.
+Ion back-bombardment represents the dominant lifetime-limiting mechanism of modern DC high voltage photoguns that rely on delicate NEA GaAs photocathodes.7,8 Ion back-bombardment is the process whereby residual gas within the cathode/anode gap is ionized by the extracted electron beam and attracted to the negatively-biased photocathode.
 Photogun experts speculate that ions strike the photocathode surface sputtering away the chemicals used to create the NEA condition, or they become implanted within the photocathode material knocking out atoms from the crystal structure and altering the energy band structure, or they serve as interstitial defects that reduce the electron diffusion length.
 All of these possibilities are problematic because the net result is reduced QE, which results in reduced operating lifetime of the photogun.
 Improving the vacuum within the photogun is the best way to reduce ion back-bombardment and thereby prolong the operating lifetime of the photogun, but modern DC high voltage photoguns are already operating in the 10-11 Torr pressure range, or lower, so improving the photogun vacuum further is thus very challenging.

 To understand ion back-bombardment inside a photogun, it is important to note that the energy spectrum of the extracted photoemitted electron beam within the cathode/anode gap is broad, with electrons leaving the cathode electrode at zero velocity, and then gaining energy until reaching the anode.
 For a typical DC high voltage photogun, the photocathode is biased at voltages between -100 and -350 kV.
 Hydrogen is the dominant gas species inside a modern photogun, and the peak ionization cross section occurs at ~ 100 V and drops by more than two orders of magnitude at 100 kV8,13 (Figure 1).
 So under typical photogun operation, the surface of the photocathode is bombarded by significantly more low energy ions than high energy ions.

-FIG. 1.
+Fig. 4.3.2.3.
 Electron impact ionization cross section for hydrogen molecules - the dominant gas species inside modern DC high voltage photoguns - as a function of electron kinetic energy.

 The software program SRIM (Stopping Range of Ions in Matter)18 can be used to estimate the penetration depth of the hydrogen ions into the material and the number of vacancies created within the material when ions collide with gallium and arsenic atoms and knock them out of their positions within the crystal lattice.
 In the simulation, the hydrogen ions were injected into GaAs at normal incidence and the ion injection energy was varied from 100 to 10,000 V while keeping the ion dose constant for each simulation.
 The stopping depth of implanted hydrogen ions and the distribution of knock-out vacancies for different ion energies are shown in Figure 3.
 Unsurprisingly, higher energy ions penetrate deeper into the material and do more damage to the crystal structure compared to lower energy ions.
-The penetration depth (defined as the depth at which the dose falls to 1/e of its original value) is 69 Å and 1690 Å for 100 V and 10,000 V hydrogen ions, respectively, while gallium and arsenic atoms begin to be knocked out from their lattice positions at ion energies greater than ~ 500 V. Laser light at 532 nm will be absorbed within 1300 ~ 1480 Å of the surface19-21 and we note the diffusion length of electrons in GaAs is of the order 10,000-40,000Å.22,23 Because these dimensions are comparable to the distance scales described in Figure 3 for implantation and knock-out vacancies, we hoped that our QE measurements would be sensitive to different ill-effects that might result from low and high energy ions at 100 and 10,000 V.
+The penetration depth (defined as the depth at which the dose falls to 1/e of its original value) is 69 Å and 1690 Å for 100 V and 10,000 V hydrogen ions, respectively, while gallium and arsenic atoms begin to be knocked out from their lattice positions at ion energies greater than ~ 500 V. It is an interesting question, which ions are most problematic for NEA GaAs photocathodes inside a photogun, many low energy ions or fewer high energy ions?